 Julianna Guenther, BS, MA Candidate

 Lewis & Clark Marriage, Couple, and Family Therapist Intern

-Clinical Supervisor: Maegan Megginson, MA, LMFT, LPC, AASECT Certified Sex Therapist
+Clinical Supervisors: Lauren Goldstein, MSW, LCSW, AASECT Certified Sex Therapist and Maegan Megginson, MA, LMFT, LPC, AASECT Certified Sex Therapist

 Bachelor of Science in Sociology with a Minor in Gender, Sexualities, and Queer Studies - Portland State University

 Master of Arts Candidate in Marriage, Couple, and Family Therapy - Lewis and Clark College